ClaytonHebbe96/FizzBuzz/README.md

 3. be able to change the numbers I want to divide by
 4. Have fun while learning!

-I'll continue to update this repo as I continue through the task.
+I'll continue to update this README as I continue through the task.